-- (6) Without affecting the generality of section 37(5), where any dealing with a work involves the making of reprographic copies, the fact that the making of the copies does not fall within section 45 does not mean that it is not covered by this section, and subsection (2) applies in determining whether the dealing is fair dealing under subsection (1). - (7) Where a copy which apart from this section would be an infringing copy is made in accordance with this section but is subsequently dealt with, it is to be treated as an infringing copy- - (a) for the purpose of that dealing; and - (b) if that dealing infringes copyright, for all subsequent purposes.

-(8) In subsection (7), "dealt with" (被用以進行交易) means sold, let for hire, or offered or exposed for sale or hire.
+- (6) Without affecting the generality of section 37(5), where any dealing with a work involves the making of copies, the fact that the making of the copies does not fall within section 45 does not mean that it is not covered by this section, and subsection (2) applies in determining whether the dealing is fair dealing under subsection (1).
+(Amended 16 of 2022 s.
+28) - (7) Where a copy which apart from this section would be an infringing copy is made in accordance with this section but is subsequently dealt with, it is to be treated as an infringing copy- - (a) for the purpose of that dealing; and - (b) if that dealing infringes copyright, for all subsequent purposes. - (8) For the purposes of subsection (7), a copy is dealt with if it is- - (a) possessed, exhibited in public or distributed (otherwise than for the purposes mentioned in subsection (1)) for the purpose of or in the course of any trade or business; or - (b) sold or let for hire, or offered or exposed for sale or hire.
+(Replaced 16 of 2022 s.
+28)